 “My biggest worry was that our baby would not be remembered.
 This garden means that our baby will not be forgotten.”– Nicole Willbrant of Brunswick.

 The contemplative setting by the water, where families can gaze upon the garden or the beautiful bronze statue of Rachel mourning, is the perfect setting for our Remembrance Garden service held each spring around Mother’s Day.

 “Our babies lived.
 Our babies were loved.
 We had hopes and dreams shattered.
-We cannot forget.” stated Lori Biskup, Albany Diocesan Cemeteries Director of Family Service in the opening remarks of last years service.
+We cannot forget.”
+Lori Biskup, Albany Diocesan Cemeteries Associate Director.

 If you, a family member, or someone you know has suffered the loss of a child, we hope you will consider attending and/or sharing the service information.

 For further information, please contact 518-374-5319 or Lori.Biskup@rcda.org.

 “Parents who lost child share their grief at cemetery’s annual remembrance service”– (Link to a news story by Kristin Schultz, published in The Daily Gazette and Your Niskayuna on May 31, 2017)